Benigno Álvares: 1936: Fascist coup d'etat and resistance. Communists and Galician nationalists hunting

 The left-wing Popular Front wins the Spanish 1936 elections, and Benigno Álvares is one of the candidates in Galicia, with Alexandre Bóveda as the Galician number one candidate.
 An electoral fraud prevented him from being chosen member of parliament.
 So the right-wing candidate, José Calvo Sotelo, won the election.

 In that same year, Benigno participates in the campaign for a Galician Autonomy Statute, with a tougher stance than his own party.

 After the military coup on July 18, some militaries and fascists gangs usurped the power in Galicia and kill thousands of people, including left-wing persons and Galician nationalists.
 Benigno Álvares and his wife managed to escape to the São Mamede mountain range and to the Edreira area, pursued by the fascists gangs.

 Benigno stays hidden until January 1937, in the Monte Rosso Castle, with the help of the Ulhoa family lady, admirer of him.
 Then, he decides to come back to the mountain and to organize a guerrilla resistance against fascism, around Monte de Ramo and Maceda area.
 Members of the local oligarchy offer a reward for Benigno Álvares: "1.000 pesetas for anyone who catch him dead or alive".

 Through some Portuguese contacts, he receives the offer to escape to America with Leandro Carro, a communist and member of the republican parliament, but Benigno decides to stay and to continue the fight in the Galician inland.
 The winter of 1937 was very hard for Benigno Álvares in the mountain range.
 Probably ill of tuberculosis, he is aware of the five peasant's execution that refused to revel to Civil Guard the place where he was hidden.
 He died next the Penedo's refuge, 100 meters from the Vixueses small village, on March 11, when he was 37 years old, on the way to Maceda.
-Lisardo Leal toke him over a mule, to the local doctor, but was impossible to save him.
+Lisardo Leal took him over a mule, to the local doctor, but was impossible to save him.

 His corpse was founded on March 13 and a falangist shot him in the head, and so to receive the reward, but he didn't get it.
 A sergeant of Civil Guard, instigated by the local falangists, ordered to boast about the fact, with Benigno's corpse tied to a truck on Ourense's streets, and a sign saying "Here's the Maceda's veterinary surgeon.
 Communism has died in Ourense".
 The rest of the family will die victim of fascist repression around Ourense and Arnóia area.